 The Festival provides many American Sign Language (ASL) interpreted music performances for patrons who are Deaf or Hard of Hearing.
 Our cut off date for requesting an interpreted performance has now passed.

 A schedule of interpreted performances is posted here.

 You are still welcome to submit a request to have a specific performance be interpreted.
 We will make every effort to accommodate, but cannot guarantee, requests not timely submitted.
 Please email email@example.com.

 Special Dietary Needs and Prescription Medicine

 Pets are not allowed within the Festival grounds.
-However, service animals, which have been trained to provide assistance to an individual with a disability, are welcome.
-If accompanied by a service animal, you will be provided a Patron Notice of Responsibility for a Service Animal or you can request the form in advance from firstname.lastname@example.org.
-Please enter through the accessible lane at the entrance.
+However, miniature horses and dogs, which have been trained to provide assistance to an individual with a disability, are welcome.
+If accompanied by a service animal, you will be provided a Patron Notice of Responsibility for a Service Animal or you can request the form in advance from firstname.lastname@example.org Please enter through the accessible lane at either entrance.

 Have Questions About Our ADA Access & Accommodations?

 For any questions, please email: email@example.com